Some "tactics" to prepare you for the street and court...

 Information shared in this class will assist in K9 program management and may also assist to maintain or justify the retention of your K9 program during budget "cutback" considerations in these tough economic times.

 Are you a new K9 supervisor?
 Have you recently attended a liability and supervision course regarding K9 operations and supervision?
 Do you have any previous "K9" experience?
-These 360 courses usually have 50% (or more) of supervisors and commanders in attendance with "zero" experience with police dogs and K9 operations...and that's commendable because they were attending this class to better learn about their K9-related duties and responsibilities.
+One of these 360 courses had over 50% of supervisors and commanders in attendance with "zero" experience with police dogs and K9 operations...and that's commendable because they were attending this class to better learn about their K9-related duties and responsibilities.

-"Canine Liability for Patrol Supervisors" is CL360-condensed and is recommended for and will also assist Watch Commanders, Incident Commanders and Patrol Supervisors with minimal to zero knowledge of K9 operations and policies who are currently supervising or who may supervise patrol K9 handlers - but are not assigned as the current K9 supervisor.
+This class as well as "Canine Liability for Patrol Supervisors" (see September 12 below) will also assist patrol supervisors and watch commanders with minimal to zero knowledge of K9 operations and policies who are currently supervising or who may supervise patrol K9 handlers - but are not assigned as the current K9 supervisor.
 In most agencies, patrol supervisors, not the designated K9 supervisor, are assigned as the immediate supervisors for patrol K9 handlers and responsible for the first-line supervision and primary evaluation of the handlers.
 Immediate supervisors and other patrol supervisors become "K9 supervisors" in terms of liability when a K9 team is deployed under their supervision during a field operation or works in the field under their general supervision.
 Patrol supervisors are usually knowledgeable with patrol operations and liability aspects related to the other less lethal tools, but less familiar with patrol supervision and liability as it relates directly to the police service dog.
-NOT RECOMMENDED FOR K9 HANDLERS OR K9 SUPERVISORS.

 Course topics include: